-If you are printing too fast, it can cause filament grinding.
-By reducing the printing speed, the extruder motor will not need to spin that fast, since the filament is heated up over a longer period.
+If you are printing to fast, it can cause filament grinding.
+By reducing the printing speed, the extruder motor will not need to spin that fast, since the filament is heated up over a longer period of time.
 The slower rotation of the extruder motor can help avoid grinding issues.

 The same thing happens with the different axis, if the printing speed is too high, the motors must accelerate and decelerate much quicker, this can cause vibrations and bad looking details.

 If you were printing at 3600 mm/min or 60 mm/s (the most common printing speed), try decreasing that value by 50% to 1800 mm/min or 30mm/s to see if the filament grinding goes away or print quality increases.